 - Katie Couric

-- Many buildings in the city are walk-ups, so it's highly recommended to check with your mover if the crew will be able to unload all of your belongings into your new abode.
-Make sure to ask how much it'll cost to hoist your stuff through the windows, if necessary.
+- Many buildings in the city are walk-ups, so it's highly recommended to check with your mover, whether the crew will be able to unload, all your belongings, into your new abode.
+Make sure to ask, how much it'll cost, to hoist your stuff, through the windows, if necessary.

-- Before scheduling your move to New York, check with your building's management about what times you are permitted to move in.
-Some buildings restrict moving to certain times of day.
-If relevant, you should also ask about reserving the freight elevator for that time.
+- Before scheduling your move to New York City, check with your building's management, about what times, you are permitted to move-in.
+Some buildings restrict moving, to certain times, of day.
+If necessary, also ask about reserving the freight elevator, for that time.

-- Parking is difficult in New York City.
-If you're moving your own stuff, make sure you have a friend that can sit in your van, and move it if necessary.
-Likewise, it's difficult to navigate in the city's narrow streets, so unless you're used to driving a truck, it's recommended to hire a mover who will more likely avoid a car accident.
+- Parking is difficult, in New York City.
+If you're moving your own stuff, make sure to have a friend sit in your van, and move it, if needed.
+Likewise, it is difficult to navigate the city's narrow streets, so unless you're used to driving a truck, it's recommended to hire a mover, who will more likely avoid, a car accident.

 - Choose experienced New York City movers.
-If you're moving oversized furniture or appliances, you'll be glad to have a team who knows how to maneuver through a New York City apartment building.
-Weigh the costs of hiring the best movers against the risks of hiring New York City movers who aren't experts.
-You'll see that when it comes to moving to New York City, cost isn't the only thing to consider.
+If you're moving oversized furniture, or appliances, you'll be glad to have a team, who knows how to maneuver through a New York City apartment building.
+Weigh the costs of hiring the best movers, against the risks of hiring ones, who aren't experts.
+You'll see, that when it comes to moving to New York City, cost isn't the only thing to consider.